olina-1212/olina-1212/README.md

 I’m a first-year Computer Science student, currently in that phase where code either runs perfectly or personally attacks me, with no in-between.

-I work mainly with Java (and occasionally argue with it), while slowly stepping into web development and exploring AI/ML — mostly fueled by curiosity, caffeine, and the belief that “it’ll work this time” is a valid debugging strategy.
+I work mainly with Java, spending a good amount of time solving DSA problems, building projects, and occasionally questioning choices that led to a 200-line debugging session.
+Alongside that, I'm slowly stepping into web development and AI/ML, learning by building things and figuring them out as I go.

-Long story short: I’m not just studying computer science — I’m trying to convince it to cooperate with me.
+Most of my projects start with a simple idea and end with me opening 17 tabs, reading documentation, and hoping the latest fix doesn't create three new problems.
+Somehow, it usually works out—and when it doesn't, at least there's another commit coming.
 <br><br>

 <hr>